Why Do You Need A Furnace Tune-Up?

-.
-Just like any mechanical equipment, the useful life of a furnace will be prolonged with preventive maintenance, by ensuring that all the elements of the unit are running efficiently.
-Also, regular cleanings can help pinpoint issues before they become big problems and you end up paying emergency rates on a cold winter night.
-Also, because furnaces burn fuel to make it hot, it’s important to examine all the various components to ensure there aren’t any splits or leaks that could impact the safety of your home.
+Among the leading ways to prevent a breakdown and make sure it runs efficiently is with yearly scheduled tune-ups on your furnace.
+Just like all mechanical equipment, the life of a furnace will be enhanced with preventive maintenance, by ensuring that all the elements of the unit are running efficiently.
+Also, regular cleanings can help pinpoint going concerns before they become big problems and you end up breaking into your piggybank for emergency rates on a cold winter night.
+Plus, because furnaces burn fuel to heat things up, it’s important to examine all the various pieces to ensure there aren’t any cracks or leaks that could impact the safety of your family.
 Taking the time to schedule a tune-up, even when it’s not making that odd rattling noise you’ve been ignoring, will save you time, stress, and money throughout the heating season.

-Is it true my warranty is voided if I don’t get tune ups?
+Is it true my warranty is voided if I don’t get my furnace serviced?

-What can I do to troubleshoot my furnace before calling a tech?
+What can I do to troubleshoot my furnace before calling a tech for service?

 Here are a couple troubleshooting tips we suggest checking out early on in the heating season:

 - Restricted airflow

-- Reduced efficiency
+- Decreased efficiency

-- Higher energy bills
+- Bigger energy bills

-If you remove your home’s air filter, hold it up to a light.
-If you can’t see light coming through it, it’s most likely been a while since your last heating service, and likely time to swap it out.
-If it’s a simple disposable air filter, just get a like-size new one.
-It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be swapped out.
-Check the filter packaging to see how long the new air filter is designed to be used.
-2. Double check your thermostat.
+If you take out your home’s air filter, hold it up to a light.
+If you can’t see light coming through it, it’s more than likely been a while since your last heating service, and likely time to get a new one.
+If it’s a simple disposable air filter, just replace it with a like-size new one.
+It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be replaced.
+Read the filter packaging to see how long the new air filter is designed to be used.

 3. Open up your air vents.